-Dean ad interim of the Moody School of Graduate and Advanced Studies and Associate Provost for Graduate Education ad interim
+Dean of the Moody School of Graduate and Advanced Studies and Associate Provost for Graduate Education

 Senior Assistant Dean for Academic Affairs and Chief of Staff, Moody School of Graduate and Advanced Studies, and Adjunct Lecturer in World Languages and Literatures

-Dr. Itkin oversees administrative, admissions, recruitment, professional development, student life, fellowship, and other functions of the Moody School of Graduate and Advanced Studies under the direction of Dean Quick.
+Dr. Itkin oversees administrative, admissions, recruitment, professional development, student life, fellowship, and other functions of the Moody School of Graduate and Advanced Studies under the direction of Dean Poston.

 Dr. Itkin teaches as adjunct lecturer in the Department of World Languages and Literatures.